SAKSHAMJAINN01/ABC/README.md

 # Swamp Services: Students Helping Students
-Students are faced with all sorts of challenges these days that impede their ability to learn.
-Some of these challenges include needing help with food, pets, finances, and mental health.
-We are building a community service website that allows students to volunteer some of their time to help other students who may be facing some of these challenges.
-The volunteer students would provide quick services like developing meal plans, learning to cook, walking pets, talking when troubled, and helping with resumes and job searches.
+There are many obstacles in the way of students' ability to learn.
+Among these difficulties are the need for assistance with housing, food, finances, and emotional health.
+We are developing a website for community service that will enable students to donate a portion of their time to assist other students who might be dealing with similar issues.
+The student volunteers would offer short-term assistance with meal planning, cooking lessons, walking pets, troubleshooting equipements, resume assistance, and job search assistance etc.

 ### Project Description